Looking for the best Shoreditch bars for decadent cocktail-fuelled nights in quirky London spots? Here’s where to start.

 The result?
 It’s notoriously tough to get a spot at the bar never mind a seat unless you are a) ridiculously lucky b) get there the moment it opens c) beg your way onto a table with a few empty spaces so that you and your sis can enjoy a few cocktails.

-You probably guessed that I opted for c) on my last visit (thanks to the kind gents who let us gatecrash their bro-union, I’m grateful).
+You probably guessed that we opted for c) on our last visit (thanks to the kind gents who let us gatecrash their bro-union, we are eternally grateful).

-However you go about nabbing a space, I’d highly recommend that you give it your very best shot because the cocktails here are definitely worth the effort.
+However you go about nabbing a space, we’d highly recommend that you give it your very best shot because the cocktails here are definitely worth the effort.

 Yes, it’s small, yes it’s packed, no the service isn’t the fastest (kudos to the waitress for navigating her way around the crowds without spilling a drop – that takes skill) but you won’t care about any of that.
 Because the cocktails are that good.

 The cocktail menu itself is relatively restricted.
-I counted 12 on my last visit: though there is a note to say that their liquor cabinet is large and they can probably rustle up your favourite if you have your heart set on it.
+We counted 12 on our last visit: though there is a note to say that their liquor cabinet is large and they can probably rustle up your favourite if you have your heart set on it.

-Where’s the fun in that when there are intriguing tipples like Spruce & Root (gin, sherry, beetroot eau de vie, gentian and pine cordial) or the Underdog (
+Where’s the fun in that when there are intriguing tipples like Spruce & Root (gin, sherry, beetroot eau de vie, gentian and pine cordial) or the Underdog (cacacha, chestnut, Americano rosa, passion fruit and lime) to tempt you instead?

-Unlike Happiness Forgets, Ever After is open during the day AND they serve food (take it from me, it’s delicious).
+Unlike Happiness Forgets, Ever After is open during the day AND they serve food (take it from us, it’s delicious).

 Want to try something a little different.
 Go for the Sherry Cobbler, a delicious milk punch that ticks all the boxes.

-Take a peek at my Youtube review of Ever After – complete with a few words from Ali Burgess on starting one of the newest Shoreditch bars!
+Take a peek at our Youtube review of Ever After – complete with a few words from Ali Burgess on starting one of the newest Shoreditch bars!

 Old Street Records